Admed Medical Gap Cover FAQ

 Cardiac By-pass surgery can be massively expensive.
 Admed has paid for this very recently.
 The by-pass surgery was R92 130.37 of which 100% of scheme tariff meant the medical aid paying R46,199.75.
 This left a shortfall of R45,931.02 which Admed paid.
 Were it not for gap cover, the medical aid member would have had to pay for this out of their own pocket.
 Another common operation is a hysterectomy.
 The costs involved are R25 521.22.
 The shortfall was R45,931.02 of which 100% of scheme tariff was only R7,278.54.
 You can see with these two operations, without gap cover, people would either have to give up on the operation, take out a loan or borrow the money from somewhere.

 You can cancel your Admed policy whenever you want to, but you must advise them about this in writing and you must also give them a month’s notice so as to cancel your policy.

-To get a FREE gap cover quote, please complete and send the form on this page
+Request a gap cover quote now.
+Please complete and send the form on this page